-In replication parameter, we define the URIs of both masters in the replica set and say print('box.once executed on master #1') to see when and where the box.once() logic is executed.
+In the replication parameter, we define the URIs of both masters in the replica set and say print('box.once executed on master #1') so it will be clear when and where the box.once() logic is executed.

 Now we can launch the two masters.
 Again, the launch order doesn't matter.
 The box.once() logic will also be executed only once, at the master which is elected as the replica set leader at bootstrap.